Sergimech/RoboticaUVic-FaceDetect/README.md

 This code allows us to evaluate a dynamic image provided with a webcam and find the faces of people using a classifier trained to detect faces and eyes.
 Use the classifier that is detailed below, to expand the information should be consulted in the page named above (OpenCV).

-## Cascade Classification¶
+## Cascade Classification

-Haar Feature-based Cascade Classifier for Object Detection¶
+Haar Feature-based Cascade Classifier for Object Detection

-### CascadeClassifier::detectMultiScale¶
+### CascadeClassifier::detectMultiScale

 Detects objects of different sizes in the input image.
 The detected objects are returned as a list of rectangles.